DaveParillo/intermediate-cpp/_sources/beginnings/scope.rst

 Nothing, technically.
 It was a simplification in your first semester classes.
-To avoid 'burdening' you with having to care about this technical detail.
+The intent was to avoid 'burdening' you with having to care about this technical detail.

 **BUT**